 This is my very first attempt at an AU.
 I’d like to acknowledge llamaman2, thegrumpykestrel, & whitey_nl.
 Their AUs of the Channel Islands Federation, the Dominion of Westralia, & the Dominion of Newfoundland & Labrador inspired me to take the leap & attempt my first AU.
 I’m basing it on the former British colony of West Florida.
-Basically, it’s a what-if look at how things might have turned out had Britain retained a portion of its West Florida colony after 1783.
+It’s a what-if look at how things might have turned out had Britain retained a portion of its West Florida colony after 1783.
 But I’m an absolute novice when it comes to drawings, so please bear with me.

 The Dominion of West Florida

 Under the 1763 Treaty of Paris, ending the Seven Years' War, Spain agreed to cede its Florida territories to Britain.
 France also ceded much of its Louisiana colony east of the Mississippi River to Britain.
 From this territory, two provinces were established.
 East Florida, with its capital in St. Augustine & West Florida, with Pensacola as its capital.
-West Florida was a strip along the Gulf Coast, bounded by the Mississippi River & Lake Pontchartrain in the west, by the 31st parallel to the north & the Apalachicola River to the east.
+West Florida was a strip of land along the Gulf Coast, bounded by the Mississippi River & Lake Pontchartrain in the west, by the 31st parallel to the north & the Apalachicola River to the east.
 New British settlers arrived, including some from the thirteen colonies.
 Surveyors mapped much of the landscape & coastline.
-Attempts were also made to develop relations with the native Seminole people.
+Attempts were also made to develop relations with the indigenous tribes of the region.
 The first colonial assembly was established in 1764.
-Ten years later, West Florida was invited to send delegates to the First Continental Congress, but they declined the invitation.
+Ten years later, West Florida was invited to send delegates to the First Continental Congress, but they declined.
 Once the American Revolutionary War had broken out, the colonists remained overwhelmingly loyal to the Crown.
 Spain officially entered the American Revolutionary War in May 1779 & by April 1780, the governor of Spanish Louisiana, Bernardo de Gálvez, had captured all British territory west of the Perdido River, including Baton Rouge & Mobile.
 Despite the Pensacola garrison surviving a long siege, the 1783 Peace of Paris required Britain to cede all Florida territories west of the Perdido River & east of the Apalachicola River back to Spain.